Surjendu-kar/Mini-LinkedIn/PROJECT_PLAN.md

     - Smooth navigation transitions with animated borders
     - Click-outside functionality for modals and dropdowns
     - Automatic scroll reset on page navigation for better UX
+    - React Hot Toast notifications for user feedback across all operations

 ### Phase 6: Deployment & Documentation (Priority 6)